Apply for Financial Aid Assistance

 To apply for financial aid, complete a Free Application for Federal Student Aid (FAFSA).
 The information you provide determines whether you qualify for federal and state grants and federal loans based on financial need.

 To qualify for financial aid, you must be a degree-seeking student.
-You must submit all academic transcripts from prior schools attended and allow time for evaluation.
+Submit all academic transcripts from any schools and colleges you have previously attended and allow time for evaluation.

-We strongly encourage students to file their FAFSA application as early as possible.
+Students are strongly encouraged to file FAFSA applications as early as possible.

 Easy as 1, 2, 3

 - Gather the documents you’ll need.
 In some circumstances, the FAFSA allows a student and/or parent to use information directly from the IRS to complete the financial portion.
 SFSC highly recommends this option, if available, as it can speed up the application process.